sbibers/multi-pass-caesar-cipher/README.md

 Odd:  key = (i * 11 + 9) % 26
 ```

-## Security Note

-⚠️ **This is NOT cryptographically secure.**

-This algorithm is suitable for:
-- Learning about cryptography
-- Simple text obfuscation
-- Fun/educational projects

-**Do NOT use for:**
-- Passwords
-- Sensitive data
-- Financial information
-- Anything requiring real security

-For real security, use established encryption libraries like OpenSSL with AES.

 ## License

 MIT License - Feel free to use and modify.